Maths

 Throughout a lesson, you will hear the teacher and teaching assistants talking mainly in questions.
 This promotes thinking, and children have opportunities to discuss their ideas with talking partners as well as with the whole class.
 This enables them to refine their thinking and progress.

 Alongside the maths lesson, all children complete retrieval questions using Flash Back 4 as they come into school.
 They aslo have an additional short fluency lesson in the afternoon based on fluency and automaticity, called Fluent in 5.
+Some year groups are using the intervention, Mastering Number, to develop stronger number sense.
 Times tables are taught using Times Tables Rock Stars.

 Adaptations